axiros/structlog_tutorial/README.md

 ----

-And that is all there is to know for the base mechanics - you'll have now an easy time understanding the well crafted [documentation][structlog] system of `structlog`, which you should now have a look at.
+And that is all there is to know for the base mechanics - you'll have now an easy time understanding the well crafted [documentation][structlogdoc] system of `structlog`, which you should now have a look at.
 It explains in great detail the integration with stdlib logging for example, should you still want parts of that ;-)